FERROX98/robot_programming_icp/exercise/README.md

 We also provide the `normal_viewer` node (found in `bin/normal_viewer.cpp`) to verify that the normals are correctly computed.

-# Localization
+# Localization (Guido primi 1,2, Daniel 3,4 pt)
-Once a scan and a sufficiently close initial pose estimate is given, the localizer can process the data and attempt localization (`NormalLocalizer2D::process`):
+Once a scan and a sufficienly close initial pose estimate is given, the localizer can process the data and attempt localization (`NormalLocalizer2D::process`):
-- Generate a scan prediction taken at the initial pose and augment it with normals (`NormalLocalizer2D::getPrediction`)
-- Set the NICP solver initial guess equal to the initial pose.
+1 Generate a scan prediction taken at the initial pose and augment it with normals (`NormalLocalizer2D::getPrediction`) 2 Set the NICP solver initial guess equal to the initial pose.
-- Run NICP between the input scan and the prediction scan.
+3 Run NICP between the input scan and the prediction scan.
-- Update the current pose of the laser based on the solver solution.
+4 Update the current pose of the laser based on the solver solution.

 To generate the prediction, remember to also load range and angular parameters of the input scan to the localizer (`NormalLocalizer2D::setLaserParams`).